Social media and suicide: Social media's influence on suicide

-The media may portray suicidal behavior or language which can potentially influence people to act on these suicidal tendencies.
+The media may portray suicidal behavior or language which can potentially influence people to act on these suicidal ideation.
 This may include news reports of actual suicides that have occurred or television shows and films that reenact suicides.

 Some organizations have proposed guidelines about how the media should report suicide.
 There is evidence that compliance with the guidelines varies.
-Some research has found that it is unclear whether the guidelines have successfully reduced the number of suicides.
-Other research has found that the guidelines have worked in some cases.
+Some research showed that it is unclear whether the guidelines have successfully reduced the number of suicides.
+On the contrary, other research studies stated that the guidelines have worked in some cases.

 Impact of pro-suicidal sites, message boards, chat rooms and forums

-Social media platforms have transformed traditional methods of communication by allowing the instantaneous and interactive sharing of information created and controlled by individuals, groups, organizations, and governments.
+Social media platforms have transformed traditional methods of communication by allowing instantaneous and interactive sharing of information created and controlled by individuals, groups, organizations, and governments.
 As of the third quarter of 2022, Facebook had 266 million monthly active users, between Canada and the US.
 An immense quantity of information on the topic of suicide is available on the Internet and via social media.
 The information available on social media on the topic of suicide can influence suicidal behavior, both negatively and positively.

 The social cognitive theory plays a vital role in suicide attempts influenced through social media.
 This theory is demonstrated when one is influenced by what they see through various processes that form into modeled behaviors.
 This can be shown when people post their suicide attempts online or promote suicidal behavior in general.

 Contributors to these social media platforms may also exert peer pressure and encourage others to take their own lives, idolize those who have killed themselves, and facilitate suicide pacts.
 These pro-suicidal sites reported the following.
 For example, on a Japanese message board in 2008, it was shared that people can kill themselves using hydrogen sulfide gas.
-Shortly after 220 people attempted suicide in this way, and 208 were successful.
-Biddle et al. conducted a systematic Web search of 12 suicide-associated terms (e.g., suicide, suicide methods, how to kill yourself, and best suicide methods) to analyze the search results and found that pro-suicide sites and chat rooms that discussed general issues associated with suicide most often occurred within the first few hits of a search. also conducted a study that examined suicide-related sites that can be found using Internet search engines.
-Of 373 website hits, 31% were suicide neutral, 29% were anti-suicide, and 11% were pro-suicide.
+Shortly afterwards, 220 people attempted suicide in this way, and 208 were successful.
+Biddle et al. conducted a systematic Web search of 12 suicide-associated terms (e.g., suicide, suicide methods, how to kill yourself, and best suicide methods) to analyze the search results, and found that pro-suicide sites and chat rooms that discussed general issues associated with suicide most often occurred within the first few hits of a search.
+In another study, 373 suicide-related websites were found using Internet search engines and examined.
+Among them, 31% were suicide-neutral, 29% were anti-suicide, and 11% were pro-suicide.
 Together, these studies have shown that obtaining pro-suicide information on the Internet, including detailed information on suicide methods, is very easy.